My Photography Showcase

 My photography work covers a range of different themes and subject matter, and my style across all of my work can be broadly described as photojournalistic – capturing people and scenes in the moment and as the action is unfolding.
 My work can be viewed below.

-I shoot using the Sony A99 II and A-mount lenses.
+I shoot using the Sony A99 II.

 I cover many different events and actions in and around Melbourne, Geelong and regional Victoria.
 Whether it’s related to workers rights, the environment and climate change, refugees, First Australians’ justice, or anything in between.
 View more.